rgrove/textual-sulaco/README.md

 * Make changes to inline images.
 Should have a more uniform alignment pattern.

-* Make event messages merge together as they come in.
-[Essentially done, would like it to be just a bit tighter though.]

 ## License

 Copyright (c) 2014 Ryan Grove (ryan@wonko.com)